 Don’t Count Your Eggs

-About this blog: Maya, a woman diagnosed with a condition called Diminished Ovarian Reserve, write this sometimes humorous, sometimes poignant blog about IVF, infertility, and parenting after infertility.
-Ultimately, IVF never actually worked for Maya and her husband, but it’s still an incredible IVF blog as Maya shares her details of not only IVF with her own, but IVF with donor eggs as well.
+About: Maya, a woman diagnosed with a condition called Diminished Ovarian Reserve, write this sometimes humorous, sometimes poignant blog about IVF, infertility, and parenting after infertility.
+Ultimately, IVF never actually worked for Maya and her husband, but it’s still an incredible blog as Maya shares her details of not only IVF with her own, but IVF with donor eggs as well.

 She explains in the truest definition of a nutshell, her infertility journey in two sentences: